Ottawa's Maturing Neighbourhoods

 CRITERIA FOR HEALTHY GROWTH AND CHANGE

 Our neighbourhoods must become more environmentally sustainable.
-We are all quite aware of the impact of improved home construction to reduce energy consumption.
-But the energy savings of living a walkable urban lifestyle exceeds the saving of "green sprawl".
-And a building footprint is closely related to it's environmental footprint.
+We are all aware of the impact of that improved home construction can have to reduce energy consumption.
+But in reality, the energy savings of living a walkable urban lifestyle exceeds the savings of building "green sprawl".
+Building footprints are closely related to the resultant environmental footprint.

-In simple terms, we can understand development patterns/choices in 'earths' -- How many planet earths would we need if everyone lived the way I do?
+In simple terms, we can understand development patterns as choices in 'earths' -- How many planet earths would we need if everyone lived the way I do?
 Here are some examples from our Ottawa experience:

-These statistics are surprising in a whole variety of ways.
+The statistics above are surprising in a whole variety of ways.
 Notice that in 1950 there were many more people in one house.
-This included extended family and boarders.
+This included extended family, boarders, and often times, servants.
 Small households were much less common than they are today.
 See Stat's Canada chart below.

-Our expectations for housing have ballooned, but our younger generations are now demonstrating a preference for smaller living, and certainly are limited by income and high housing prices.
-Options for affordable ground oriented housing are limited, and many young families have no option but to settle in suburbia, where house prices are lower... but the cost to our environment is much higher.
+Our expectations for housing have ballooned, but our younger generations are now demonstrating a preference for smaller living, reflecting limitations from income and high housing prices.
+Options for affordable ground oriented housing is limited, and many young families have no option but to settle in suburbia, where house prices are lower... but the cost to our environment is much higher.

-More and more low density housing produces more roads, more paving, less farmland, less wetland, car dependent lifestyles, longer commute times and much more use of fossil fuel.
+More and more low density housing produces more roads, more paving, reducing farmland, shrinking wetlands, creating car dependent lifestyles requiring longer commute times, and rising usage of fossil fuel.

 We must intensify our Cities.
 How?
-Some suggest the solution lies in Vancouver-ism... built UP.
-Build Nodes of high density.
-But tall buildings are, for many of us, prohibitively expensive.
-And though living in towers suits some, many feel that 'high living' isolates from the natural environment we are working to protect.
-We need to stay connected... close to ground-to-treetop ecology... where we are nurtured in our experience of the ecosystems we share.
+Some suggest the solution lies in Vancouver-ism... build UP, building 'nodes' of high density.
+But newly constructed tall buildings are, for many of us, prohibitively expensive.
+Although living in towers suits some, many feel that 'high living' isolates from the natural environment that we are working to protect.
+We need to stay connected to our environment, immersed within our experience of the ecosystems in which we share.

-Compare the options for neighbourhood renewal.
-(Each year about 1 in every 100 homes in Westboro is replaced with some form of infill).
-The following options can all be built without significant impact on neighbourhood character, and within similar zoning envelopes.
+Comparing the options for neighbourhood renewal (each year about 1 in every 100 homes in Westboro is replaced with some form of infill), the following options can all be built without negative impact on neighbourhood character, and within similar existing zoning envelopes.

 Criteria for Growth: